MicrosoftDocs/win32/desktop-src/lwef/-search-2x-wds-aqsreference.md

 ### Music

 These properties are common to all music file kinds.
-To limit the search to music files only, use this syntax:
+To limit a search to this type of file only, use this syntax:

 `kind:music <property>:<value>`